oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/model-files.md

 For example, you can reference the WebLogic credential user name using `@@SECRET:__weblogic-credentials__:username@@`, and you can reference a custom secret `mysecret` with key `mykey` using `@@SECRET:mysecret:mykey@@`.

-Any secrets that are referenced by an `@@SECRET` macro must be deployed to the same namespace as your domain resource, and must be referenced in your domain resource using the `weblogicCredentialsSecret` and `configuration.secrets` fields.
+Any secrets that are referenced by an `@@SECRET` macro must be deployed to the same namespace as your Domain, and must be referenced in your Domain YAML file using the `weblogicCredentialsSecret` and `configuration.secrets` fields.

-Here's a sample snippet from a domain resource that sets a `webLogicCredentialsSecret` and two custom secrets `my-custom-secret1` and `my-custom-secret2`.
+Here's a sample snippet from a Domain YAML file that sets a `webLogicCredentialsSecret` and two custom secrets `my-custom-secret1` and `my-custom-secret2`.

   ```
   ...